nicholasjackson/presentations/swim/swim.md

 ## Lifeguard - Summary

 <!--
 Distributed systems are growing in their popularity and the number of nodes which we have in our clusters is also increasing.
-I personally find it facinating to dig into the protocols and algorithims which are powering our systems.
+I personally find it fascinating to dig into the protocols and algorithms which are powering our systems.
 I also find it incredibly interesting that a simple protocol designed by a photocopier company for email replication still holds and powers many of our distributed systems 30 years later.
 -->